cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/set-parameters.md

 ### shouldBuildNugetSourcePackage

-When this is set to true, a number of different settings are enabled, for example, during the execution of the .Net Core CLI or NuGet, a build property called
+When this is set to true, a number of different settings are enabled, for example, during the execution of the .NET CLI or NuGet, a build property called
-`SymbolPackageFormat` is set to `true`, and also the DotNetCorePackSettings properties IncludeSource and IncludeSymbols are set to true, and finally the NuGetPackSettings property Symbols is set to true.
+`SymbolPackageFormat` is set to `true`, and also the DotNetPackSettings properties IncludeSource and IncludeSymbols are set to true, and finally the NuGetPackSettings property Symbols is set to true.

 Type: `bool`